reactjs/react.dev/content/blog/2018-11-27-react-16-roadmap.md

 There is no documentation written for the Concurrent Mode yet.
 It is important to highlight that the conceptual model will likely be unfamiliar at first.
 Documenting its benefits, how to use it efficiently, and its pitfalls is a high priority for us, and will be a prerequisite for calling it stable.
 Until then, [Andrew's talk](https://www.youtube.com/watch?v=ByBPyMBTzM0) is the best introduction available.

 Concurrent Mode is *much* less polished than Hooks.
 Some APIs aren't properly "wired up" yet and don't do what they're expected to.
 At the time of writing this post, we don't recommend using it for anything except very early experimentation.
 We don't expect many bugs in Concurrent Mode itself, but note that components that produce warnings in [`<React.StrictMode>`](https://reactjs.org/docs/strict-mode.html) may not work correctly.
 On a separate note, we've seen that Concurrent Mode *surfaces* performance problems in other code which can sometimes be mistaken for performance issues in Concurrent Mode itself.
 For example, a stray `setInterval(fn, 1)` call that runs every millisecond would have a worse effect in Concurrent Mode.
-We plan to publish more guidance about diagnosing and fixing issues like this as part of the 16.8 release documentation.
+We plan to publish more guidance about diagnosing and fixing issues like this as part of this release's documentation.

 Concurrent Mode is a big part of our vision for React.
 For CPU-bound work, it allows non-blocking rendering and keeps your app responsive while rendering complex component trees.
 That's demoed in the first part of [our JSConf Iceland talk](/blog/2018/03/01/sneak-peek-beyond-react-16.html).
 Concurrent Mode also makes Suspense better.
 It lets you avoid flickering a loading indicator if the network is fast enough.
 It's hard to explain without seeing so [Andrew's talk](https://www.youtube.com/watch?v=ByBPyMBTzM0) is the best resource available today.
 Concurrent Mode relies on a cooperative main thread [scheduler](https://github.com/facebook/react/tree/master/packages/scheduler), and we are [collaborating with the Chrome team](https://www.youtube.com/watch?v=mDdgfyRB5kg) to eventually move this functionality into the browser itself.

 **Status in React DOM:** A *very* unstable version of Concurrent Mode is available behind an `unstable_` prefix in React 16.6 but we don't recommend trying it unless you're willing to often run into walls or missing features.
-The 16.7 alphas include `React.ConcurrentMode` and `ReactDOM.createRoot` without an `unstable_` prefix, but we'll likely keep the prefix in 16.7, and only document and mark Concurrent Mode as stable in React 16.8.
+The 16.7 alphas include `React.ConcurrentMode` and `ReactDOM.createRoot` without an `unstable_` prefix, but we'll likely keep the prefix in 16.7, and only document and mark Concurrent Mode as stable in this future minor release.

 **Status in React DOM Server:** Concurrent Mode doesn't directly affect server rendering.
 It will work with the existing server renderer.